mryeminthu/react-project/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+- Feel free to contribute, report issues, or make feature requests – your input is appreciated!
   Feel free to check the [issues page](https://github.com/mryeminthu/react-project/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>